amoralesc/music-genre-classifier/genre-classifier-api/README.md

-# Genre Predictor API
+# Genre Classifier API

-This project is the backend part of the music genre predictor.
-It's a simple API that uses a pre-trained model to predict the genre of a 30 second clip song.
+This project is the backend part of the music genre classifier.
+It's a simple API that uses a pre-trained model to determine the genre of a 30 second clip song.
 It was developed with Python + FastAPI.

 ## Tech Stack